nackdai/aten/README.md

 - Not optimisation by SIMD
   - This should be easy, simple, to avoid difficult to understand, so not use SIMD.
-- Bi-Directional Path Tracing
-  - Only Area Light
-- Scene Definition by XML
-  - Can not specify all definitions.
 - There are some Japanese comments...

-## Future Works

-- Specify all scene definitions by XML
-- Bi-Directional Path Tracing
-  - Enable to use all lights
-- Sub Surface Scattering
-- Particiate Media
-- Rendering algorithms
-  - Photon mapping
-  - Progressive Photom mapping
-  - VCM
-- More efficient acceleration algorithms

 ## How To Build